mayswind/ezbookkeeping/README.md

     $ ./build.sh docker

 ## Contributing
-We welcome contributions of all kinds!
+We welcome contributions of all kinds.

 Found a bug?
 [Submit an issue](https://github.com/mayswind/ezbookkeeping/issues)